SuicidalInsanity/BDTeamIcons/README.md

 # BDTeamIcons
 BDTeamIcons adds team IU icons to vessels in BDA teams.
 Currently, only the default A and B teams are fully supported.
 Use:
-	Press F4 to toggle off the default vessel UI overlay
+	Press F4 to toggle off the default vessel UI overlay.

 	'Enable Team Icons' toggles icons on or off.

-	'Enable Team Labels' toggles team identification on/off
+	'Enable Team Labels' toggles team identification on/off.

-	'Enable Vessel Labels' toggles vessel names
+	'Enable Vessel Labels' toggles vessel names.

-	'Missile Icons' toggles missile alert icons
+	'Missile Icons' toggles missile alert icons.

-	'Debris Icons' toggles debris icons on/off
+	'Debris Icons' toggles debris icons on/off.

-	'Do not hide with UI' toggles if icons are turned off via F2
+	'Do not hide with UI' toggles if icons are turned off via F2.

-Currently, BDTeamIcons will diferentiate between 7 different types of craft and mark each with unique icons - Ships, Planes, Bases/Landers, Probes, Rovers, Submarines, and Station/Relay
+Currently, BDTeamIcons will differentiate between 7 different types of craft and mark each with unique icons - Ships, Planes, Bases/Landers, Probes, Rovers, Submarines, and Stations/Relays.